chevallier-bt/001-BTCUSDT-Analysis/README.md

 The jupyter notebook file is the first implementation and exploration of this idea.
 The .py files are the refactored implementation, and are still a work in progress.

-Later update: The project is still incomplete, I took some time away from it.
+Update: The project is still incomplete, I took some time away from it.
 If I were to revisit, my first priorities would be:
   1) Testing different approaches to solve the data imbalance problem through use of: upscaling/downscaling, changing trading hyperparameters
   2) Once the data imbalance is addressed, I could start properly tuning the model using some kind of random search or grid search.